-1. Notify Human Resources in writing, within 30 days of the lay-off notice, of intent to be placed on the recall list.

-2. Inform Human Resources of any change in telephone, email or address.
+- 1. Notify Human Resources in writing, within 30 days of the lay-off notice, of intent to be placed on the recall list. - 2.
+Inform Human Resources of any change in telephone, email or address.

+PSU and AAUP CBA 2021-2024 V10 2024 08AUG30 Page 31 of 339 Click to TOC
-3. In the event of a recall, Human Resources will contact the faculty member by phone and email, and notify the Association, of the recall.

-4. The recalled academic professional will have ten (10) working days to accept or reject the position.
-Failure to contact Human Resources within ten (10) working days will be considered a rejection of the position.
-5. A recalled academic professional who rejects a position will be removed from the recall list.

-(e) Time-limited appointments may be used for an Academic Professional whose compensation is a direct cost (rather than an indirect cost) paid from grant or contract funding, as the term "direct cost" is generally understood under the federal government's Uniform Guidance.
+- 3. In the event of a recall, Human Resources will contact the academic professional by phone and email, and notify the Association, of the recall. - 4.
+The recalled academic professional will have ten (10) working days to accept or reject the position.
+Failure to contact Human Resources within ten (10) working days will be considered a rejection of the position. - 5.
+A recalled academic professional who rejects a position will be removed from the recall list. - (e) Time-limited appointments may be used for an Academic Professional whose compensation is a direct cost (rather than an indirect cost) paid from grant or contract funding, as the term "direct cost" is generally understood under the federal government's Uniform Guidance.
 Time-limited appointments may also be used for leave replacement, to fill a vacancy pending a search, or with the written agreement of the Association.
-Academic Professionals with time-limited appointments who experience early termination of their position due to a significant reduction in grant or contract funding will

-(f) Salary ranges for Academic Professional job families and levels are included in Article 30 (SALARY).

-1. If an Academic Professional's current salary falls above the maximum of the pay range to which their position is assigned, the salary will not be reduced.
-If a position is reassigned to a new level or family, the Academic Professional's salary will not be reduced.

-If an Academic Professional's current position is reassigned to a higher level within the same job family, the Academic Professional's salary will be increased as referenced in Article 30 (SALARY).
+Academic Professionals with time-limited appointments who experience early termination of their position due to a significant reduction in grant or contract funding will receive at least thirty (30) calendar days of notice of termination. - (f) Salary ranges for Academic Professional job families and levels are included in Article 30 (SALARY). - 1.
+If an Academic Professional's current salary falls above the maximum of the pay range to which their position is assigned, the salary will not be reduced.
+If a position is reassigned to a new level or family, the Academic Professional's salary will not be reduced. - 2.
+If an Academic Professional's current position is reassigned to a higher level within the same job family, the Academic Professional's salary will be increased as referenced in Article 30 (SALARY). - 3.
 Adjustments within salary ranges are referenced in Article 30 (SALARY).
-Among the methods of salary adjustments which pertain to Academic Professionals are: Minimum salary increases will be given to every Academic Professional whose performance of
+Among the methods of salary adjustments which pertain to Academic Professionals are: - Minimum salary increases will be given to every Academic Professional whose performance of job responsibilities is satisfactory, as documented in an annual performance evaluation as per Article 30 (SALARY), Section 7B.